aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 One additional landmark (LM4) was placed at the centre of the base.
-The location of this landmark was identified by calculating the linear distance between LM2 and LM3, and placing a `reference point` (ctrl-div;
-below) equidistant between the two points.
+The location of this landmark was identified by calculating the linear distance between LM2 and LM3, and projecting a `reference point` (ctrl-div; below) equidistant between the two.
 A `reference plane` was added using the ctrl-div as the pick point, and the `Right plane` as the `normal axis`.
 The spline was then split at the intersection of the `reference plane` and the basal spline.